 So let’s get on with all the Eastern States

 Each state will eventually have a very brief summary here, one representative picture, and a link to the post or posts about that state.
 However, for this initial post, I’ll just give a draft of the summary.
 I may post pictures during my trip but will complete most of this post upon return from the trip.

 By the way, early picture posts will mostly come from my phone.
 I’ll retrieve and edit my Nikon pictures after my trip when completing the posts.

 Below are the states in the order in which I visit them.
 Again, just a very brief piece here and more later.

-Starting here you’ll find individual posts about each state.
+Starting here, you’ll find individual posts about each state.
 As I work toward completion, you’ll see more over time.
-I will include a picture representative of my visit to that state in this post.
+This post will include a picture representative of my visit to that state.
 Of course, each state post includes pictures from the state.